masao-watanabe-ai/multi-agent-orchestration-design/README.md

 This document aims to provide architects, decision-makers,
 and implementers with a concrete framework
 for designing intelligence that does not disappear into code.

+## About This Document

+This repository contains generalized and abstracted design notes based on real-world system development experience.
+All names and examples are intentionally anonymized.
+This is not a production implementation.